 Common Causes of Total and Permanent Disability

-You can become totally and permanently disabled from many different types of accidents and illnesses, but work-related injuries are a common cause.
+You can become totally and permanently disabled from many different accidents and illnesses, but work-related injuries are a common cause.
+If you become totally and permanently disabled due to any of these causes, you may be eligible for a permanent disability benefit or TPD cover through your insurance policy.

 Work-Related Injuries